-As we continue to grow as an organization, including by expanding our development efforts and building out our commercial capabilities in anticipation of commercial launch of NUPLAZID, if approved, we will evaluate, and may implement, changes to our organization that may be appropriate in order to properly manage and direct our growth and transformation into a commercial-stage company.
+As we continue to grow as an organization, including by expanding our development efforts and building out our commercial capabilities for the commercial launch of NUPLAZID, we have implemented, and will continue to evaluate and may implement additional, changes to our organization that may be appropriate in order to properly manage and direct our growth and transformation into a commercial-stage company.
 These changes may include changes to the size and composition of our management and/or board of directors, as appropriate, to include individuals with substantial experience in managing or serving on the boards of directors of commercial-stage pharmaceutical companies.
-For example, our board recently elected two new board members, Dr. Edmund Harrigan and Julian Baker, to replace two board members who resigned in November and December 2015.
-Additionally, in September 2015, we named Steve Davis, who had been serving as our Interim CEO since March 2015, to be our President and Chief Executive Officer and to be a member of our Board of Directors.
+For example, in April 2016, two long-standing board members notified us that they will not be standing for re-election at our 2016 Annual Meeting of Stockholders, and another long-standing board member notified us that she will be resigning in connection with the 2016 Annual Meeting of Stockholders.
+Additionally, two long-standing board members resigned in November and December 2015, and our board recently elected three new board members, Dr. Edmund Harrigan, Julian Baker and Jim Daly.
+In September 2015, we named Steve Davis, who had been serving as our Interim CEO since March 2015, to be our President and Chief Executive Officer and to be a member of our Board of Directors.
 We also recently named Dr. Serge Stankovic as our new Executive Vice President, Head of Research and Development, to replace our previous Executive Vice President, Development and Chief Medical Officer who resigned in November 2015.
+We also hired a new Chief Medical Officer in January 2016.
 We currently are recruiting for a new Chief Financial Officer and may decide to hire other executive level employees as we grow.
 Any such significant changes to the organization may distract management or otherwise be disruptive to us as a company, which could harm our business.